tughi/recode/docs/Code.md

 - `else` must come last
 - Cases after `else` are an error
 - Duplicate cases are an error
+- A case alias follows the same aliasing rules as `is` aliases — it aliases the payload in place and is mutable exactly when the switched value is mutable

 ### Pattern Matching — `is`